MiguelPuntoEs/money-growth/README.md

 ## More information

-The full Master's theis (in Spanish) and LaTeX sources can be check on [MECO-Hesperides-TFM](https://github.com/MiguelPuntoEs/MECO-Hesperides-TFM).
+The full Master's theis (in Spanish) and LaTeX sources can be checked on [MECO-Hesperides-TFM](https://github.com/MiguelPuntoEs/MECO-Hesperides-TFM).